 It was important to lay down a base for explanation.
 This will make it easy to handle the title of the blog.
 The part – II of this blog would emphasis on how important backward bending is to maintain the health of your spine.
 Further, it would illustrate the truth of the statement, “you are as young as the flexibility of your spine.”
 Check out “Part – II” of this section in my next blog.

 Shammi Gupta, founder of Shammi’s Yogalaya holds an MA in Yoga Shastra, is a certified Yogic Therapist and Naturopath, has completed an Advanced Yoga Course and holds a Diploma in Yoga Education from Mumbai University.
 She is a certified trainer from American College of Sports Medicine and holds an MBA in HR & MBA in Finance from The University of Akron, Ohio, USA.
-She conducts Health Awareness Workshops for Corporates, Yogasana Workshops for Athletes and Yoga Therapy Workshops on different medical issues for patients.
-Among the celebrities Shammi trains are eminent personalities from the film and television industry and corporates.
+She conducts Health Awareness Workshops for Corporate, Yogasana Workshops for Athletes and Yoga Therapy Workshops on different medical issues for patients.
+Among the celebrities Shammi trains are eminent personalities from the film and television industry and corporate world.